phoeniX-Digital-Design/phoeniX/README.md

 - **A Novel Platform for Approximate Computing**

-The phoeniX RISC-V core introduces novel features that will help the emerging field of approximate computing techniques.
-With its modular design and extensive architecture, phoeniX presents a configurable platform for exploring and implementing approximate computing methodologies for developers and designers.
+The phoeniX RISC-V core introduces novel features that will help the emerging field of approximate computing.
+With its modular design and extensive architecture, phoeniX presents a reconfigurable platform for exploring and implementing hardwarw approximation methodologies for developers and designers.

 This platform enables researchers and developers to delve into the field realm of approximate computing, where trade-offs between accuracy and computational efficiency can be carefully balanced.
 By offering a range of specialized instructions, optimized datapaths, and adaptable precision controls, phoeniX empowers users to use the help of approximation in diverse application domains, opening the way for advancements in energy-efficient computing, machine learning, image processing, and etc.